james-masson/aeron-k8s-bootstrap/README.md

 It's designed to be run as an initContainer before your Aeron Media-Driver starts.
 By default, it...

-- connects to the K8s cluster API
+* connects to the K8s cluster API
-- looks up it's own namespace
+* looks up it's own namespace
-- finds every pod with an IP address that has the K8s label `aeron.io/media-driver=true`
+* finds every pod with an IP address that has the K8s label `aeron.io/media-driver=true`
-- returns a configurable number of Pods, oldest first.
+* returns the oldest 3 Pods, in order
+* selects the IP from the 3 Pod's `network-status` annotation, if available.
+Otherwise, selects the Pod IP.
-- generates a bootstrap hosts list for Aeron media driver gossip of these IPs.
+* generates a bootstrap hosts list for Aeron media driver gossip of these 3 IPs
-- generates a local media driver name in the format `<pod-name>.<namespace>.aeron`
+* generates a local media driver name in the format `<pod-name>.<namespace>.aeron`

 All this configuration is written to a java properties file (default `/etc/aeron/bootstrap.properties`), _which your media-driver process needs to load_.

 ## Assumptions made

-Your media driver code expects to load `/etc/aeron/bootstrap.properties` ( path configurable ) as part of it's startup, to use the generated configuration
+Your media driver code expects to load `/etc/aeron/bootstrap.properties` ( path configurable ) as part of it's startup, to use the generated configuration.

 ## Configuration